anyscale/templates/templates/intro-services/README.md

 my_app = FastAPIDeployment.bind()
 ```

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-replicas.png" height=400px>

 **Note**: This approach is a way to quickly modify scale for this example.
-As a best practice in production, define [autoscaling behavior](https://docs.anyscale.com/services/autoscaling) in the [ServiceConfig](https://docs.endpoints.anyscale.com/preview/reference/service-api#serviceconfig) contained in a `config.yaml` file.
-The number of worker nodes that Anyscale launches dynamically scales up and down in response to traffic and is limited by the overall cluster compute config you define.
+As a best practice in production, define [autoscaling behavior](https://docs.anyscale.com/preview/platform/services/scale-a-service#autoscaling) in the [ServiceConfig](https://docs.anyscale.com/preview/reference/service-api#serviceconfig) contained in a `config.yaml` file.
+The number of worker nodes that Anyscale launches dynamically scales up and down in response to traffic and is scoped by the overall cluster compute config you define.

 ### Update the service

 To deploy the update, execute the following command to trigger a staged rollout of the new service with zero downtime:

 ```python